 As a fund agent, you will serve as a liaison between your class and the Office of University Advancement, participate in training for goal-setting, and create or approve letters to your classmates.
 You will work with your reunion chair to recruit members for your reunion gift committee, where you will organize members to make calls to classmates for personal solicitation.

 Reunions provide special opportunities for you and your classmates to reignite your connection and recall your days as a student.
 As your class reunion chair, you will help to plan and coordinate your class’ activities at Reunion.
-Your responsibilities will include assisting the Office of Alumni Relations to recruit a reunion committee and working with your class fund agent to recruit a reunion gift committee.
+Your responsibilities will include assisting the Office of Alumni Engagement to recruit a reunion committee and working with your class fund agent to recruit a reunion gift committee.
 You will be asked to prepare letters to your classmates to encourage Reunion participation and attendance.